You have the ability to teach yourself anything. And we mean anything. Any skill you want.

 The whole idea of mentorship isn’t a new fad brought on by Disney as a means of subtle exposition.
 In fact, the first mention ever recorded of the term “mentor” comes from the ancient Greek tale of Odysseus who entrusted his son’s education to his friend named Mentor.

-If you’re learning a new skill solo, how are you supposed to know what to learn?
+If you’re upskilling solo, how are you supposed to know what to learn?
 You end up making mistakes and you don’t even know it.

-A mentor, just like a coach, can tell you the specific things you’re doing wrong, the best ways to improve on them, and any other key information that will speed your learning process.
+A mentor, just like a coach, can tell you the specific things you’re doing wrong, the best ways to improve on them, and any other key information that will speed your upskilling.

 Anyone who’s more experienced and knowledgeable than you at any given task can show you the path they’ve taken to get to that level.